25 Trello Alternatives For Better Project Management In 2024

 Ensuring that you’re managing your projects with the right project management software for you and your team is critical, especially given the shift to remote and hybrid work.
-And although most of us have been working remotely for almost a year, the types of tools that once worked for your team might not work anymore.
+And although most of us have been working remotely for some time now, the types of tools that once worked for your team might not work anymore.
 That’s why it’s important to consider carefully when choosing a project management tool.

-If you’re in the market for a Kanban-based tool, and are looking to manage a handful of projects, Trello is a great option.
-However, you might’ve outgrown the tool and be looking for Trello alternatives.

-Overall, there are many benefits to using Trello.
-It is extremely intuitive and easy to adapt to you and your team’s workflow.
+If you’re in the market for a Kanban-based tool and are looking to manage a handful of projects, Trello is a decent option.
+There are many overall benefits of Trello, including that it is extremely intuitive and easy to adapt to you and your team’s workflow.
 Additionally, Trello lets you easily invite team members to collaborate in your workspace, track tasks, and use color-coded labels for organization.

 If you’re moving on from Trello because you’re outgrowing it and are after something with more functionality, then you’ll want to check out Hive.
 Hive walks the fine line between customization and usability, so you can not only have access to a whole host of tools, reports and functions, but you can also get set up and get started with very little downtime.

 If you’re on a growing team, the simple boards and lists that Trello offers won’t cut it.
 Wrike is great because it gives you things like dashboards, interactive Gantt charts, resource management, and cross-project visibility.
 Similarly to Hive, Wrike is a good option if you’ve got several different projects that require cross-functional collaboration.
 That’s why it’s made our list of ideal Trello alternatives

 Wrike is also a great Trello alternative because you can truly customize it to what your organization needs.
-Custom dashboards and unique automations make things easy and streamlined with a few clicks.
+Custom dashboards and unique automation make things easy and streamlined with a few clicks.
 Our only hesitation with switching to Wrike from Trello is that it’s a much more complex tool.
 Something like Hive might be a better middle ground as a Trello alternative.

-Asana, similar to Hive, also offers much more extensive customization than Trello, including custom fields, charts and reporting.
+Asana, similar to Hive, also offers much more extensive customization than Trello, including custom fields, charts, and reporting.
 Asana also offers progress reporting and tracking, which are very useful when looking at project performance over time.

 When thinking about an alternative to Trello that makes communication and macro-level insights easy to access, ClickUp could be a good option.
 In ClickUp, chatting with teammates is simple, because you can tag them in comments to give them a better understanding of the assistance you need.
 You can also integrate ClickUp with Slack for an even more streamlined comms process.

-ClickUp is also reasonably priced, and has a “free forever” option.
+ClickUp is also reasonably priced and has a “free forever” option.
 However, this option is probably not the best for large or growing teams.
 If you do decide to switch to ClickUp, you can import your Trello tasks directly into the tool.

-Monday, formerly Dapulse, is a very simple project management tool.
+Monday.com, formerly Dapulse, is a very simple project management tool.
 It is best for teams that are looking to work in the light project management space.
 If you’re transitioning from Trello and want something in the middle of say Trello and Hive, Monday could be a good option.
 The plus side of that is that Monday is very intuitive and easy to understand, similar to Trello.
 The downside, of course, is that you’ve got more limited functionality.

-A few of the great aspects of Monday include drag and drop columns and rows for project organization, dashboards of overview project progress, and integrations with tools like Excel, Google Calendar, and Microsoft teams.
+A few of the great aspects of Monday include drag-and-drop columns and rows for project organization, dashboards of overview project progress, and integrations with tools like Excel, Google Calendar, and Microsoft Teams.

 Airtable is a high-powered spreadsheet in which you can list tasks, projects, and store files, and makes a really solid Trello alternative if you’re looking to switch up your project and task views.
 Sometimes Kanban can be tricky when it comes to mapping out data or tasks over time, and Airtable’s main spreadsheet format could work better.
 Within the spreadsheet, you can attach a variety of items, including images, links to other tasks, and assignees.